libopencm3/libopencm3-miniblink/README.md

 looking for full examples that setup complicated clocks, or use onboard peripherals, you are in the *wrong* place.

+# Building

+Just run make.
+It will generate a blinky for every known board in the bin directory If you want to see exactly what it did, run ```make V=1```

 # Next steps

 If you _are_ looking for more complicated examples, the [Original libopencm3-examples](http://github.com/libopencm3/libopencm3-examples)